sunpy/sunpy/doc/source/dev.rst

 <http://www.astropy.org/astropy-tutorials/Quantities.html>`__ also provides useful examples on their
 capabilities.

 Astropy provides the decorator astropy.units.quantity_input that checks the units of the input arguments to a function against the expected units of the argument.
-This decorator should be used to perform function argument unit checks.
+We recommend using this decorator to perform function argument unit checks.
 The decorator ensures that the units of the input to the function are convertible to that specified by the decorator, for example ::